samumantha/puhti_python_example/README.md

 ## Parallel job
 In this case the Python code takes care of dividing the work to 3 processes, one for each input file.
+Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided.

+### multiprocessing

-Python has several packages for code parallelization, here examples for `multiprocessing`, `joblib` and `dask` are provided. `multiprocessing` package is likely easiest to use and in inlcuded in all Python installations by default. `joblib` provides some more flexibility. `multiprocessing` and `joblib` are suitable for one node (max 40 cores). `dask` is the most versatile has several optins for parallelization, the examples here include both single-node (max 40 cores) and multi-node example.
+`multiprocessing` package is likely easiest to use and in inlcuded in all Python installations by default.  `multiprocessing` is suitable for one node (max 40 cores).

 * [parallel_multiprocessing/multiprocessing_example.sh](parallel_multiprocessing/multiprocessing_example.sh) batch job file for `multiprocessing`.
 	* `--ntasks=1` + `--cpus-per-task=3` reserves 3 cores - one for each file